Thursday, October 31, 2024

 The Brown house in Cincinnati

-The chronology of events from Fred's life in the Twenties is, to be blunt, screwed-up.
+The chronology of events from Fred's life in the Twenties is, to be blunt, rather screwed-up.
 Let's get started on this.

-Fred's mother Emma did not die in 1920, she died in 1923 (apparently from cancer), while his father did not die in 1921, but five years later in 1926.
-These are still untimely deaths, to be sure, at ages 50 and 53 respectively, but why did Fred move the dates up, if that is what he did, to make himself an orphan at age 15?
+These are still untimely deaths, to be sure, at ages 50 and 54 respectively, but why did Fred move the dates up, if that is what he did, to make himself an orphan at age 15?
 He actually became an orphan at nearly 20 (still terrible).
 His mother died when he was 17.
-He says her death caused him to lose his faith in God for good.
+He wrote that Emma's death, after he prayed and prayed to God not to allow her to die, caused him to lose his faith in God for good.

 Graham's Chapel